tum-cit-pl/precision-recovery-mixed-flowsens-benchmarks/rq5-benchmarks/README.md

 In the artifact, `analyzer` is already checked out and dependencies are installed.
 If not proceed to **General setup of the analyzer** at the bottom.

-Steps for reproducing the numbers for (RQ4):
-    - Benchexec etc

 Steps for reproducing plots `4 & 7`: